 A: Yes, once you register, we’ll ask you for your dietary preferences.

 Do you have other questions or concerns?

-Each WABA in the Wild rider will receive a new 2016-edition WABA Jersey!
+Each WABA in the Wild rider will receive a new, custom WABA in the Wild jersey!!
 Thanks to our friends and official Merch Sponsors Primal Wear.
 The colors are bold, the design stands out, and the quality endures.
 Based out in Denver, Colorado, Primal supports biking at all levels, from multi-day road races to advances in local bike infrastructure.
 Thanks to Primal’s support we’re able to offer WABA members 20% off jerseys, socks, and t-shirts and use the funds to support our work for better biking.